AdobeDocs/cja-apis/src/pages/endpoints/reporting/index.md

 ---
-title: Reports APIs
+title: Reporting API
-description: Retrieve reporting data programmatically through Adobe Developer
+description: Create and retrieve reports programmatically
 ---

 # Reports

-The CJA Reports APIs allow you to retrieve reporting data programmatically through Adobe Developer.
+The Customer Journay Analytics Reporting API allows you to create and retrieve reports programmatically.
 These APIs use the same data and methods that Adobe uses inside the product UI.
-See [Reports](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-workspace/reports/reports-menu.html?) in the Customer Journey Analytics guide for more information.
+See [Reports](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-workspace/reports/reports-menu.html?) for more information.

-## Discover reports endpoints
+## Retrieve top items report

 You can retrieve a list of available reports using the `GET /reports` endpoint to discover all available reports for your organization.